top of page

 North Carolina State Fair – 2014 (Gold Seal)

-Fine Arts League of Cary – 2014 (2nd place)
+Fine Arts League of Cary – 2014 (2nd)

 National PTA Reflections Contest – 2013-2014 (3rd place at county)